pptyasar/LeetMe/Readme.md

 <details>
 <summary>152.
 Maximum Product Subarray</summary>

-**Description:** Given an integer array nums, find a contiguous non-empty subarray within the array that has the largest product, and return the product.
+Given an integer array nums, find a contiguous non-empty subarray within the array that has the largest product, and return the product.
 The test cases are generated so that the answer will fit in a 32-bit integer.

-**Example:** Input: nums = [2,3,-2,4]; Output: 6
+Input: nums = [2,3,-2,4]; Output: 6

 ```java
 class Solution {